KNBdev/ExParser/README.md

 * `./src/*/*.h`: <br/> These headers consist of functions meant to be used by the different project components.

-* `./src/*/*_def.h`: <br/> These header files consist of structure definitions, most of the time meant to be kept from the project maintainer or library user to avoid direct manipulation of these structs that could bypass a specific execution order of other functions considering that structure.
+* `./src/*/*_def.h`: <br/> These header files consist of structure definitions, most of the time meant to be kept from the library user to avoid direct manipulation of these structs that could bypass a specific execution order of other functions considering that structure.

 Now follows a short description of the different project parts.